There’s a difference between quarantine and isolation — but in both cases, you can’t refuse to comply with the regulations.

 What the guidelines are about:

 These guidelines clarify the difference between isolation and quarantine.
 The document explains how such activities should be handled in homes and healthcare facilities.
 The report also provides a checklist that can be used to identify and set up facilities, as well as a list of the required equipment.
+In the updated guidelines, the required period for isolation was shortened to 10 days.

 Key take-aways from the guidelines: